A robust implementation for solving the $S$-unit equation and several applications: Experimental Observations and Computational Choices

 In carrying out computations, we find that the resources required to sieve a search space vary greatly, even for number fields of the same degree and $S$-unit groups of the same rank.
 For example, we give the run time for three fields $K_g$, where $S_f$ is the set of primes above $3$ in $K_g$, in Table \ref{table:examples}.
 The column $N$ gives the total number of distinct solutions found.
 In each case, the LLL-reduced bound is below $40$, so complete sets of solutions are found in each case.
 Computations were performed in a paid account on the CoCalc platform in late 2018.

 The resources required depend on the size of the search space, but also can vary greatly based on the particular list of primes $Q$ chosen for the sieve, and even the order of those primes!
 In many cases, the sieve greatly reduces the time required to exhaust the space.
-In others, a brute force search of the reduced search space can actually be a better choice, as the sieving computation can require large amounts of memory, or take a long time even if memory is not an issue.
+In others, a brute force search of the reduced search space can actually be a better choice, as the sieving computation can take a mysteriously long time.
 Finding a way to understand and predict these difficulties is a priority for future work.
 The implementation of idea (3) could also make this unnecessary.
 In all cases, it is worthwhile to find the smallest reduced bound possible, whether as input for the built-in sieve or for use in a brute force search.